Free Travel tips To Madeira

 Just to feel like a local.

-Are you travelling with children?
-Check this map for points of interest.
+Are you traveling with children?
+Check this article and this map for points of interest.

 Need a therapeutic retreat.

 A day in Funchal: Start at the city park Santa Catarina, walk along Avenida Arriaga, see the Theatre and Visit the Cathedral, the Town Hall, and the Farmers Market.
 Walk into the old town and enjoy the painted doors by local artists check out the gallery Caravel art center.
 Reach Socorro Church and have a break at Barreirinha.
 Take the cable car to Monte, and enjoy the ride up the hills.
 There are a beautiful Monte church and tropical garden to visit there.
 When you come down you have two options back on the cable car again or on the toboggan rides, wicker cars pushed by man “carreiros”, a classic.
 From the stop point at Livramento you can walk all the way down to Funchal, it’s about 30 minutes walk.
 Check the Praça do Mar with all the CR7 buzz and have an ice cream at one of the cafes or a pizza at CR7 hotel, they’re kind of good.
 At night the old town is the busiest spot.